Referendum Exploration

 Every day, we see the incredible resilience and talent of our students in classrooms, on stages, and on athletic fields.
 They are the reason we do this work, and they deserve a story defined by more than a budget or a state report card.

-No one in our district wants to implement reductions that would diminish opportunities for students.
-This is why the Board is exploring an operational referendum on November 3.
+No one in our district wants to implement reductions that would diminish students’ opportunities.
 A referendum would allow our community to determine the level of investment in educational experiences for current and future students.

 We remain committed to our students and to finding a path forward that preserves the high-quality education our community values.